Balkh Airlines

 Balkh Airlines was a short-lived airline headquartered in Mazar-i-Sharif, Afghanistan.
-From 1996 to 1997, it operated passenger flights out of Mazari Sharif Airport using a single Boeing 727-100, competing with Ariana Afghan Airlines.
+From 1996 to 1997, it operated passenger flights out of Mazar-e-Sharif Airport using a single Boeing 727-100, competing with Ariana Afghan Airlines.

 The company had been founded to serve the needs of General Dostum, the Uzbek warlord ruling the north of Afghanistan at that time.